Skip to main content

 6 mentions Positive Neutral Negative

-Character development in the game is generally praised for its complexity and variety, offering flexible options that enhance the gameplay experience, particularly in the early stages.
-However, some players feel that it becomes less engaging in later episodes, leading to a decline in interest.
-Overall, the character design and development contribute positively to the story-driven narrative and gameplay.
+Character development in the game is generally praised for its complexity and variety, particularly in the medium difficulty settings, making it appealing for casual RPG players.
+However, some reviewers noted a decline in interest and depth across the episodes, with the second and third episodes failing to maintain the initial engagement.
+Overall, the character design and development contribute positively to the story-driven experience.

 • “All in all, I strongly recommend this to anyone wanting a relatively casual fantasy RPG with a fantastic story and good, flexible character development.”